mnani87/clarity/README.md

     Error: ModuleNotFoundError: Ensure all dependencies are installed using pip install -r requirements.txt.
     Switching to Code Mode: Ensure you save your work before switching modes, as Code Mode will remove all rich text formatting.
+    Speech Recognition: Works best with audio files up to 60 seconds long.
+This is basic functionality only - no punctuations etc.

 **License**